mardeltri/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the file called `calibration.py`.
+This module contains a class called CalibrateCamera whose inputs are: calibration image path and chessboard shape.
+This class constructor checks if the current camera has been calibrated or not.
+If it is, it loads the calibration files (mtx, dist); if not, it calibrates the camera.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Camera calibration is carried out by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
+Here it is assumed the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time all chessboard corners are detected correctly in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+Then, the output `objpoints` and `imgpoints` are used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+This distortion correction was applied to the test image using the `cv2.undistort()` function and this result was obtained:

 ![alt text][image1]